RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 # First Amendment - Introduction

-I wrote a *Wall Street Journal* article last year about the polarized debate surrounding the First Amendment and who gets to say what.
+I wrote a *Wall Street Journal* article in 2017 about the polarized debate surrounding the First Amendment and who gets to say what.
 It makes for an introduction of sorts.
 Please follow this link.